geosolutions-it/doc-gn3/source/os-install/setup_centos.rst

 Install the program for ntp server synchronization::

-   yum install ntp
+   dnf install chrony

-Optionally, edit ``/etc/ntp.conf`` and add your own ntp servers before the first ``server`` directive.
+Optionally, edit ``/etc/chrony.conf`` and add your own ntp servers before the first ``pool`` directive.
 For instance, in Italy you may want to use the institutional time server::

-   server tempo.ien.it     # Galileo Ferraris
+   pool tempo.ien.it     # Galileo Ferraris

 Replace ``tempo.ien.it`` with your nearest ntp server.

 Sync with the server by issuing::

-   systemctl start ntpd
+   systemctl start chronyd

 Set the time synchronization as an autostarting daemon::

-   systemctl enable ntpd
+   systemctl enable chronyd

 Installing base packages
 ========================

 Install::

-  yum install man
+  dnf install man
-  yum install vim
+  dnf install vim
-  yum install openssh-clients    # also needed for incoming scp connections yum install mc                 # mc (along with zip) can be used to navigate inside .war files yum install zip unzip yum install wget curl yum install git
+  dnf install openssh-clients    # also needed for incoming scp connections dnf install mc                 # mc (along with zip) can be used to navigate inside .war files dnf install zip unzip dnf install wget curl dnf install git